AvaMGardiner/COMP3100-Distributed-Systems/README.md

 **Major Assignments**

-- **Stage 1**

-In the first stage, I designed and implemented a basic version of a client-side simulator.
+- **Stage 1:** In the first stage, I designed and implemented a basic version of a client-side simulator.
 This included fundamental scheduling features and a simple job dispatcher.

-- **Stage 2**

-In the second stage, I designed and implemented a new scheduling algorithm.
+- **Stage 2:**In the second stage, I designed and implemented a new scheduling algorithm.
 This was evaluated against a set of baseline algorithms, which included First-Fit (FF), Best-Fit (BF), and Worst-Fit (WF).